hypersign-protocol/job/README.md

 ### Part 1; Implement two basic APIs

 This is nodejs based express server which exposes one POST API called `/user` and one get API `/user`.
-When you hit `/user` API by passing JSON object in the request body, it should be able to store the object in a Map.
+When you hit POST `/user` API by passing JSON object in the request body, it should be able to store the object in a Map.

 The object should look like this: